skrusche63/spark-elastic/README.md

 Spark-ELASTIC is licensed under GPL v3.

-Please, feel free to contact us under team@dr-kruscheundpartner.de if you need another license or further support.
+Please feel free to contact us under team@dr-kruscheundpartner.de if you need another license or further support.

 ## Integration of Elasticsearch with Apache Spark